 Locations that are still reeling from catastrophic flooding in late July will experience the return of torrential downpours and renewed flooding concerns during the first half of this week, forecasters say.

 As cleanup efforts continue in the wake of deadly and catastrophic flooding that struck Kentucky in late July, leaving many without power or running water, rounds of downpours are expected to move through some of these same hard-hit regions during the first part of this week.

-“A slow-moving frontal boundary will combine with copious amounts of moisture to bring a renewed flooding threat to portions of the central Appalachians for part of the week, including the hard-hit areas of eastern Kentucky," said AccuWeather Senior Meteorologist Dan Pydynowski.
+“A slow-moving cool front will combine with copious amounts of moisture to bring a renewed flooding threat to portions of the central Appalachians for part of the week, including the hard-hit areas of eastern Kentucky," said AccuWeather Senior Meteorologist Dan Pydynowski.
 Portions of the Ohio and Tennessee River valleys will also be at risk.

-Unlike urban flash flooding, when impervious surfaces like asphalt and concrete prevent water from being absorbed by the soil - mountain flooding presents an entirely different threat.
+Unlike urban flash flooding, in which impervious surfaces like asphalt and concrete prevent water from being absorbed by the soil, mountain flooding poses an entirely different threat.
 The terrain from the mountainous elevation acts as a ‘funnel’ that moves all rainwater into one location by means of just gravity.
 This results in the formation of the various rivers, creeks and streams which typically dot the Piedmont regions of the United States.

 Downpours are expected to become more numerous across the region early this week as the slow-moving front sinks southward, colliding with a hot and humid air mass from the Gulf of Mexico.

 “The already saturated soil means that even just a quick half to 1 inch of rainfall in any thunderstorm could, unfortunately, exacerbate flooding issues across the region in towns such as Hindman, Hazard and Jackson, Kentucky," Pydnowski said.